 We are currently in the process of commissioning a play from actor, director, and playwright – Jamie Chapman.
 It will be about the woman behind the writing.
 Jamie is well known on television for roles in Extras, Red Dwarf, Coming of Age, Eastenders.
 Jamie Chapman is an actor best known for his regular role (Brains) in Ricky Gervais and Stephen Merchant’s sitcom ‘Extras’.
 He played ‘Ziggy’ in ‘Red Dwarf’ (Series 12) and recently appeared in cinemas in the festive comedy ‘Nativity Rocks’ (playing Tony – evil henchman of Craig Revel-Horwood!)
 Other TV credits include ‘Catherine Tate’s Nan’, ‘Eastenders’, ‘Doctors’, and ‘Coming of Age’.

 Shiny Blue Dress

-A chilling new play; a brave testimony of family abuse from Bournemouth is told through a tale of dreams & allegory.
+A chilling new play.
+A brave testimony of family abuse from Bournemouth is told through a tale of dreams & allegory.

 A damaged child – validated by the gift of a blue shiny dress – now a mother & wife, finds her voice – escaping ‘The tangled-wood’, ‘The crying doll’, & ‘The pack of silver-haired dogs’.
 This chillingly relevant drama is aimed to give goose bumps, illuminate & stir our hearts to act.
-Blue Shiny Dress’s challenging mix of words, puppetry, music, film, & theatrical effect will tear open in order to heal.
+Blue Shiny Dress’s challenging mix of words, puppetry, music, film, & theatrical effect will open wounds to heal.
 But importantly it will celebrate bravery & hope.

 Theatre’s nationally and Secondary Schools – for info: 01305835541